Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 ./scripts/setup.sh
 ```

-**Why it matters:**
-This script clones the actual repositories (andamio-db-api and andamio-t3-app-template) if they don't exist, setting up the workspace structure.
+This script clones the actual repositories (andamio-db-api and andamio-t3-app-template) and sets up the workspace structure.

 **Expected result:**
 You'll see two new directories: `andamio-db-api/` and `andamio-t3-app-template/`